What are the benefits of being an approved rescue group?

 The following stipulations and guidelines are set forth and agreed upon by the undersigned rescue group and the Charlotte-Mecklenburg Police Department Animal Care & Control Division.

-13. In the event that an animal is chosen for rescue by more than one rescue group, a computerized lottery system will be used to determine who receives the animal.
-The computerized lottery drawing will be held at 11am on the date the animal is due out.
+In the event that an animal is chosen for rescue by more than one rescue group, a computerized lottery system will be used to determine who receives the animal.
+The computerized lottery drawing will be held at 12pm on the date the animal is available for rescue.
 A representative from the rescue group must be present in person at ACCD for the computerized drawing.

 By filling out the below online form the representative hereby agree upon these terms and conditions.